 Whole-body heating is being studied as a way to make chemotherapy work better in treating cancer that has spread (metastatic cancer).
 Body temperature can be raised by using heating blankets, warm-water immersion (putting the patient in warm water), or thermal chambers (much like large incubators).
 People getting whole-body hyperthermia are sometimes given sedation (medicine to make them feel calm and sleepy) or even light anesthesia.

 A person’s body temperature may be raised as if they had a fever, which is sometimes called fever-range whole-body hyperthermia.
 Studies suggest that this may cause certain immune cells to become more active for the next few hours and raise the levels of cell-killing compounds in the blood.
 Some researchers take the body temperature higher, around 107° F, for short periods of time.
-Other studies are testing hyperthermia and chemotherapy along with other treatments that are designed to boost the person’s immune system.
-(See Immunotherapy for more information.)
+Other studies are testing hyperthermia and chemotherapy along with other treatments that are designed to boost the person’s immune system to help fight cancer.

 The possible side effects of hyperthermia depend on the technique being used and the part of the body being treated.
 Most side effects don’t last long, but some can be serious.